• Courses

 It just returns the subdirectory (page) on which you currently are.

-If you want to also use query parameters (e.g. utm_parameters) in your triggers, then Page Path variable is a wrong choice.
+If you want to also use query parameters (e.g., utm_parameters) in your triggers, then the Page Path variable is the wrong choice.
 You should instead use the Page URL because it returns:

-To sum up, the difference between the Page URL and Page Path is that Page URL returns almost the entire URL while Page Path just returns the value that comes after the hostname (but before the query parameter).
+To sum up, the difference between the Page URL and Page Path is that Page URL returns almost the entire URL while Page Path returns the value after the hostname (but before the query parameter).

 Subscribe and Get the Ebook - Real Book Img - GTM for Beginners